Doug Hudson (curler)

 Douglas J. Hudson (born c.
 1943) is a Canadian curler.

 At the national level, he won the 1976 Macdonald Brier, as a member of the first-ever team from Newfoundland and Labrador to win the Brier.

 Personal life

 As of 1992, Hudson was employed as an accountant for a St. John's ferry company.
+At the time of the 1976 Brier, he was employed as an employee relations service clerk.